karlwestin/node-gumbo-parser/README.md

-  nodeName (string) (same as tagname) nodeType (number) 1 tagName (string)  (normalized to lowercase) children (array) -> replicating childNodes rather than children,
+  nodeName (string) (same as tagname) nodeType (number) 1 tagName (string)  (normalized to lowercase) originalTag (string) original text from tag originalTagEnd (string) original closing tag from original text, if there was one children (array) -> replicating childNodes rather than children,
-                      ie all text / comment children are included attributes (array)
+                      ie all text / comment children are included tagNamespace (string) "HTML", "SVG" or "MATHML" attributes (array)

 TextNode: